German International School of Silicon Valley: History

 The German School of Silicon Valley (GSSV) was formed in November 1999 as a spin-out of the German American International School (today Alto International School), based in Menlo Park, California.
 Classes started in February 2000 with 34 students.
 In July 2000, the school moved to the site of the former Whisman Elementary School in Mountain View.
 Two years later, the GSSV obtained a 20-year lease with the city of Mountain View.

 In 2003, the GSSV officially changed its name to German International School of Silicon Valley (GISSV).

 GISSV opened a Berkeley/East Bay campus* in August 2007, after a parent-led task force identified a number of families interested in German-English bilingual education in the East Bay.
 In the spring of 2018, the campus separated from GISSV and is operating now as East Bay German International School, a locally managed, independent school.

-In August 2011 GISSV opened the campus in San Francisco, located in the Presidio.
+In August 2011, GISSV opened the campus in San Francisco, located in the Presidio.
 This campus started with a Kindergarten class in fall 2011 in one of the typical historic Craftsman buildings.
 The school grew constantly adding one grade per year, having a full K-8 program in the 2019/20 school year.
 GISSV added a third building to the campus in the school year 2016/17 but outgrew the location eventually.
-A new location was found in the Castro - starting school operations in August 2020 with a Preschool-8 program.
+A new location was founded in the Castro - starting school operations in August 2020 with a Preschool-8 program.